Jean-Paul Rodrigue (2017), New York:

 Lowry model is solved according to these equations:

-- The spatial distribution of basic employment is assumed as given.
+- The spatial distribution of basic employment is considered given.

-- The location of the basic workers is determined according to
+- The location of the basic sector workers is determined according to

 a location-probability matrix, itself the result of a least friction